“What then? Only that in every way, whether in pretense or in truth, Christ is preached; and in this I rejoice, yes, and will rejoice.”

 God turns cursing into blessing.
 Paul’s foes were out to compete with him, to diminish him.
 Instead, he was blessed.

 Are the people who are attempting to make your life miserable succeeding?
 Are they controlling your happiness or unhappiness?
-Is it possible for you to be independent from your antagonists?
+Is it possible for you to be independent of your antagonists?
 Paul was.
 Paul did not concern himself with their motives.
-That is why cursing was turned into blessing in his life.
+That is why cursing turned into a blessing in his life.